hexdump0815/linux-mainline-and-mali-on-odroid-u3/README.md

-IMPORTANT: please do not use this version yet, as there is still an issue with the dtb and mali support

 some notes regarding the odroid u3:

 - all this was tested on an odroid u3 with xubuntu 18.04, but should in theory also work on an odroid x2